-Netflix Inc. (NFLX), the world’s largest video-subscription service, fell the most in more than two months after Bank of America Corp. analysts downgraded the stock, citing concerns about the health of the domestic streaming business and a recent run-up in the shares.
+Netflix Inc. (NFLX:US), the world’s largest video-subscription service, fell the most in more than two months after Bank of America Corp. analysts downgraded the stock, citing concerns about the health of the domestic streaming business and a recent run-up in the shares.

-The stock tumbled (NFLX) 11 percent to $65.53 at the New York close, the biggest drop since July 25.
+The stock tumbled (NFLX:US) 11 percent to $65.53 at the New York close, the biggest drop since July 25.
 Bank of America analysts led by Nat Schindler downgraded the shares to underperform from buy.
 The Los Gatos, California-based company had gained 6.1 percent this year through Oct.
 8.

 Netflix’s “soft” target earlier this year, when it predicted 7 million net new subscriptions in 2012, may have been ambitious, the analysts said.
 Fewer than the 6 million additions that Wall Street estimates are modeling could hurt the stock, the analysts said.
 The company is also facing increased competition both in the U.S. and internationally.